 A lot of reactivity originates in discomfort.
-Even though it may look like our dog is “protective” of us (likely not) or “dominance-aggressive” (also likely not), the most plausible and common reason for his behavior is that he is not happy to be where he is, stressed and (very often)scared.
+Even though it may look like our dog is “protective” of us (likely not) or “dominance-aggressive” (also likely not), the most plausible and common reason for his behavior is that he is not happy to be where he is, stressed and (often) scared.

 Like humans, some dogs choose to retreat, and some choose to just go for the outright confrontation when faced with a situation that makes them anxious.

-This does not mean he actually wants to attack the other dog in front of him – it just seems the only viable option for him.
+This does not mean they actually wants to attack the other dog in front of them – it just seems the only viable option for our dogs.

-Especially if your dog is on a leash, it is likely that he will decide on what appears like a dominant-aggressive charging of other dogs, when in fact he just perceives it as the last resort solution to take care of a threatening situation.
-Your dog reacts to it in the best (and only way) he knows, by choosing to be the first to attack.
+Especially if your reactive dog is on a leash, it is likely that they will decide on what appears like a dominant-aggressive charging of other dogs, when in fact they just perceives it as the last resort solution to take care of a threatening situation.
+Your dog reacts to it in the best (and only way) they know: by choosing to be the first to attack.

-In his mind, if you scold him, then the situation probably is really critical!
+In their mind, if you scold them, then the situation probably is really critical!

-Instead, always maintain a calm and collected attitude when your dog gets scared and reacts unfriendly.
-Just take his leash and move away from the situation until he is more relaxed and happy again.
+Instead, always maintain a calm and collected attitude when your dog gets scared and reacts unfriendly. take their leash and move away from the situation until they are more relaxed and happy again.

-But, of course on the long run we want to not only prevent our dog from lashing out at another dog – we want to change his reaction all together!
+But, of course on the long run we want to not only prevent our dog from lashing out at another dog – we want to change their reaction all together!